 - MSC Euribia will perform spectacular seven-night itineraries sailing to the Norwegian Fjords with weekly departures from Kiel (Germany) with calls including Copenhagen (Denmark); Hellesylt (Norway) for the Geirangerfjord; as well as Alesund and Flaam, also in Norway, among others.

-- MSC Grandiosa from Southampton (UK) will offer itineraries between seven and 15 nights to the Norwegian Fjords, Sweden and Denmark, the Atlantic coast of Europe and longer cruises to the Canary Islands (Spain) and the Mediterranean plus some short three and four-night breaks
+- MSC Grandiosa from Southampton (UK) will offer itineraries between seven and 15 nights to the Norwegian Fjords, Sweden and Denmark, the Atlantic coast of Europe, plus longer cruises to the Canary Islands (Spain) and the Mediterranean, along with some short three and four-night breaks.

-- MSC Preziosa from Hamburg (Germany) will offer itineraries between nine and 15 nights in length to North Cape and Spitsbergen in Norway or Iceland cruises with calls to Reykjavik (overnight), Isafjordur and Akureyri and the Orkney and Shetland Islands in United Kingdom.
-Whilst Ireland cruises include calls in Cork and Dublin (Ireland), Belfast, Glasgow and Edinburgh (UK).
+- MSC Preziosa from Hamburg (Germany) will offer itineraries between nine and 15 nights in length to North Cape and Spitsbergen in Norway or Iceland cruises with calls to Reykjavik (overnight), Isafjordur and Akureyri, and the Orkney and Shetland Islands in United Kingdom.
+The ship will also offer Ireland cruises with calls in Cork and Dublin (Ireland), along with Belfast, Glasgow and Edinburgh (UK).
 Starting from September 2023, MSC Preziosa will offer seven-night cruises visiting five of Europe’s most popular cities – the Northern Pearls.
-The ship will call Hamburg (Germany) on Sundays, Zeebrugge for Bruges and Brussels (Belgium), Rotterdam/Amsterdam (Netherlands), Le Havre for Paris (France) and Southampton for London (UK) on Fridays.
-With extended stays in port of up to 12 hours, guests can really make the most of their time ashore
+The ship will call Hamburg (Germany) on Sundays, Zeebrugge for Bruges and Brussels (Belgium), Rotterdam/Amsterdam (Netherlands), Le Havre for Paris (France), and Southampton for London (UK) on Fridays.
+With extended stays in port of up to 12 hours, guests can really make the most of their time ashore.

 Long cruises and mini cruises highlights include:

-- MSC Poesia from September 25 to November 19, 2023, will offer 11-nights from Genoa (Italy) to Greece and Turkey.
-Key highlights including Kusadasi/Ephesus and a full day visit in Istanbul (Turkey), Piraeus/Athens (Greece), Palermo/Monreale and Civitavecchia/Rome (Italy)
+- MSC Poesia – From September 25 to November 19, 2023, will offer 11-nights from Genoa (Italy) to Greece and Turkey.
+Key highlights include Kusadasi/Ephesus, a full day visit in Istanbul (Turkey), Piraeus/Athens (Greece), and Palermo/Monreale and Civitavecchia/Rome (Italy).

-- MSC Sinfonia in October 2023 will offer 11-night cruises from Genoa (Italy) to Civitavecchia/Rome, Messina/Taormina/Etna Volcano (Italy), Rhodes/Lindos; Limassol (Cyprus) and Heraklion/Crete (Greece) and Haifa (Israel)
+- MSC Sinfonia – October 2023 availability of 11-night cruises from Genoa (Italy) to Civitavecchia/Rome; Messina/Taormina/Etna Volcano (Italy); Limassol (Cyprus); Rhodes/Lindos and Heraklion/Crete (Greece); and Haifa (Israel).